Skip to Main Content

 Transportation Data Analytics Capture the Speed of Change

 Happily, we are no longer limited to sensors and surveys.
-Transportation data analytics can provide complete end-to-end trip information, including trip origins and destinations, routes, trip distances, and travel time.
-When data is aggregated from multiple sources, transportation data analytics become even more valuable, providing transportation experts with details including home and work locations, trip purpose, traveler demographics, and more.
+Transportation data analytics can provide complete end-to-end trip information, including trip origins and destinations, routes, trip distances, travel time, and even real-time data on how vehicles are moving.
+When data is aggregated from multiple sources, transportation data analytics become even more valuable, providing transportation experts with details including home and work locations, trip purpose, aggregated traveler demographics, and more.

-Using transportation data analytics, transportation professionals can quickly access accurate data for every road in the country, every day of the year.
+Using transportation data analytics, transportation professionals can quickly access accurate data for every road in the country, every day of the year — even in real time.

 Not all transportation data is created equal.
 When collecting and using data, it is important to understand the factors at play.
 These factors drive transportation data coverage, depth, and accuracy: